Legana/AMP_prediction_in_genomes/02_amp_models_trainingdata.md

 **Figure 2.2:** The sequence length of all AMP and non-AMP sequences used in various AMP prediction models.

-## 2.1 PCA of AMP and non-AMP features
+## 2.1 PCA and t-SNE of AMP and non-AMP features

 *Calculating features with ampir*